15 Delicious Traditional Chilean Food Dishes You Have to Try in Chile

-There's so much to taste here (and so little time) and it's all delicious.
-Seriously, we never expected such a variety of delicious foods in Chile.
-I'm not sure we knew what to expect given such a diverse landscape.
-But like anywhere you travel, it's just not possible for any sizable country to have just one or two dishes they're known for.
-Italy and the idea of Italian food is a good example.
-Food is regional, no matter where you go.
-And when you're in Chile, be sure and try these 15 dishes, some of the most popular food in Chile!
+Given the vast size of the country, it’s no surprise there are quite a few traditional Chilean dishes to try.
+It's just not possible for a sizable country to have just one or two dishes they're known for.
+Italy is a good example, and the notion of Italian food.
+No, food is regional, no matter where you go.
+And when you're in Chile, be sure and try these 15 dishes, some of the most popular dishes in Chile!

 The Atacama Desert is the world's driest non-polar desert with a stunning lunar landscape to explore.
 The high elevation and lack of ambient light and well-driven roads can make it tricky to drive, but there's so much to see discover on your own.
 The desert's lack of rain, high salt concentration, volcanic thermal activity, and hyper-arid micro-climates are several reasons you'll love San Pedro de Atacama and the surrounding landscape that you may not think of as fertile.
 But surprisingly it yields an abundance of fresh produce and original foods.